-Besides being a rich source of protein, the Lasoda fruit is also rich in carbohydrates, fibre, calcium, phosphorus and iron.
+Besides being a rich source of protein, the Lasoda fruit is also rich in carbohydrates, fiber, calcium, phosphorus, and iron.
 All these nutrients are needed by the body if it must function at its optimum.
 Many individuals enjoy eating the fruit raw.
 However, its dried form is also extremely popular.
 Several households prepare Laddoos by drying the fruit and eventually mixing it with a wide range of other ingredients.
-Thus, the Lasoda fruit strengthens the body and provides enough energy for staying active throughout the day.
-Moreover, incorporating Lasoda greens in your diet is a good way of ensuring that you derive all nutrients that this plant has to offer.
+Thus, the Lasoda fruit strengthens the body and provides enough energy to stay active throughout the day.
+Moreover, incorporating Lasoda greens into your diet is a good way of ensuring that you derive all the nutrients that this plant has to offer.

-Besides causing mood swings, menstrual days of a woman can cause pain.
-Consuming Lasoda during this phase can ease the pain.
+Besides causing mood swings, women experience period cramps during their menstruation days.
+Consuming Lasoda during this phase can help in getting rid of period pain.
 Prepare a decoction involving the bark and consume it.
 You need to note that consuming such a decoction once or twice during your menstrual cycle will offer much-needed relief.
 What’s more, when you are confronted with toothache, you can prepare a decoction by boiling the bark of the tree in water.
 You can then use this decoction to rinse your mouth.

 The Lasoda fruit is consumed in diverse ways, including pickles, Churna, and greens.
 Apart from the fruit it bears, the Cordia myxa tree’s bark and leaves are also widely used in several Ayurvedic medicines.